BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 Now, I should mention that there are numerous critics of constructivism, including Markus Gabriel, who advocates for what he refers to as *new realism*.
 In his book *Der Sinn des Denkens* (English: *The Sense of Thinking*) {% cite gabriel:2018 %}, he writes:

 >Constructivism is incorrect.
-New Realism asserts that we can perceive reality as it is, without there being precisely one world or reality that encompasses all objects or facts that exist. -- Markus Gabriel
+New realism asserts that we can perceive reality as it is, without there being precisely one world or reality that encompasses all objects or facts that exist. -- Markus Gabriel

 I read his book with the expectation of finding a plausible justification for why this should be the case, but I couldn't find any consistent argument.
 Admittedly, this might be unfair as the book is a popular science book and doesn't aim to provide a rigorous theory.